varadero/http-fs/README.md

 - `--ssl-key-file` - Points to a file containing the certificate key.
 Required when `--use-ssl` is provided.
 Can contain environment variables.
 - `--mime-map-file` - Points to a JSON file containing MIME map.
 Can contain only Windows-style (%NAME%) environment variables.
 - `--mime-map` - JSON (special characters like double quotes must be escaped - `\"`) representing MIME map of file extensions (without the dot in front of the extension) and HTTP Content-Type header value.
 The entries in the default MIME map with the same key as these provided in `--mime-map` will be overwritten.
 Defaults to empty JSON.
 Default MIME map contains the following entries:
+- `--log-events` - Logs some of the request and response events

 ```json
 {